 In connection with its work for the Compensation Committee, Pearl Meyer is invited to attend the Compensation Committee's meetings and, upon request of the Compensation Committee, attends executive sessions of the Compensation Committee.
 Pearl Meyer is retained only by the Compensation Committee and does not provide any other consulting services to Analog Devices.
 The Compensation Committee also solicits advice from time to time from our outside counsel, WilmerHale.
 The Compensation Committee assesses the independence of its advisors on an annual basis.
 The Compensation Committee requested and received an independence letter from each of Pearl Meyer and WilmerHale providing information to assist the Compensation Committee in selecting and receiving advice from such advisor after considering the independence factors that are identified in the Nasdaq rules.
-The Compensation Committee determined that the engagement of these advisors did not raise any conflicts of interest for all work performed for the Compensation Committee during fiscal 2018.
-The activities of our Compensation Committee and the services Pearl Meyer performed for the Compensation Committee during fiscal 2018 are further described in "INFORMATION ABOUT EXECUTIVE COMPENSATION - Compensation Discussion and Analysis" below.
+The Compensation Committee determined that the engagement of these advisors did not raise any conflicts of interest for all work performed for the Compensation Committee and the services Pearl Meyer performed for the Compensation Committee and the Services Pearl Meyer performed for the Compensation Committee during fiscal 2018.
+The activities of our Compensation Committee and the services Pearl Meyer performed for the Compensation Committee during fiscal 2018.
+The activities of Discussion and Analysis' below.